davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-a-protocol-for-code-reviews.markdown

 ## Doing this with Github

 Github's pull requests are less than ideal for this, depending on how you work.
 Primarily, a reviewer wants to see the diff between the current system and how the system would look with the new code applied.
-Last I checked, this view in Github doesn't allow per-line commenting, making it almost useless.
+Last I checked, this view in Github doesn't allow per-line commenting, making it almost useless (see update, 11/21).

 What I'd recommend is to squash the commit onto a branch specifically for the review (e.g. `reviews/TICKETNUM-DESCRIPTION`).
 When the code author needs to add changes in response to the review, just add those diffs to the branch.
 When everything is done, squash all *that*, and merge it.
 One diff, one thing to deal with and understand.